sahil-bhanvadiya/case-converter/README.md

+# case-converter
+Case Converter is a word counter and a character counting utility which can be used to manipulate your text in the way you want.\
+You can remove extra spaces, copy the manipulated text as well as convert your text from Uppercase to lowercase and lowercase to Uppercase.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).